Joseph Pivato: Scholarly work in Comparative Literature

 Pivato was in the forefront of research and advocacy for a multicultural view of Canadian literature.
 Writer and academic George Elliott Clarke points to his work as an example that other ethnic minority writers should follow in establishing a distinct identity for their publications.
 Pivato has been a visiting speaker and researcher at the University of Udine several times and at their Centro di Cultura Canadese founded by Prof. Anna Pia De Luca.
 He focused some of his research on Canadian writers with backgrounds in Friuli.
 In 2004 he was visiting fellow at the University of Wollongong, Australia, where he collaborated with Prof. Gaetano Rando.
 Over the years Pivato has been an invited speaker at the University of Calgary, the University of Toronto, The University of Montreal, Laurentian University, the California State University, Long Beach, the University of Warwick, U.K. the University of Venice, the University of Melbourne and other institutions.

 From 2000 to 2011 he was general editor of the Essential Writers Series with Antonio D’Alfonso at Guernica Editions (Toronto and Montreal).
 He is now sole Academic Editor of this Writers Series.
 By 2022 the series had reached an impressive 56 volumes, each a monograph on a Canadian author including: Sheila Watson, Sharon Pollock, Caterina Edwards, Aritha Van Herk, Gail Scott, Robert Kroetsch, David Adams Richards, Nicole Brossard, Margaret Atwood, Anne Hébert, Gary Geddes, Joy Kogawa, Mary di Michele, Dany Laferriere, Roy Kiyooka and Jack Hodgins.
-Each is edited by a prominent academic such as Lianne Moyes, Anne Nothof, Louise H. Forsyth, Monique Tschofen, Christl Verduyn, Nicole Markotic, Jolene Armstrong and Sheena L. Wilson.
+Each is edited by a prominent academic such as Lianne Moyes, Anne Nothof, Louise H. Forsyth, Monique Tschofen, Christl Verduyn, Nicole Markotic and Sheena L. Wilson.
 In 2008 he first identified the Sherbrooke School of Comparative Canadian Literature as instrumental in the development and study of Canadian writing in English, French and translations, and later published this new proposal in 2011.
 He edited the critical anthology, Africadian Atlantic: Essays on George Elliott Clarke (2012), the first book devoted to this important African-Canadian author.
 He edited, Sheila Watson: Essays on Her Works (2015), the first book to examine all of Watson's work as a writer, editor and mentor.
 In 2018 Pivato co-edited with Giulia De Gasperi Comparative Literature for the New Century the first Canadian text in Comparative Literature.
 It promotes the field from a pluralistic approach with the study of different languages and literatures.
 Most of the 20 contributors are bilingual Canadian academics.

 At the Athabasca University site AUSPACE for faculty research Pivato has posted 21 of his recently published essays in Comparative Literature.
 Joseph Pivato created and maintains the Canadian Writers site at Athabasca University, an extensive research site on the authors of Canada.
+On Research Gate he has also posted more than 20 academic essays.

+AWARDS

+1987-88 The Mariano Elia Chair in Italian-Canadian Studies, York University, Toronto.

+1991 Canadian Visiting Fellowship, Macquarie University, Sydney, Australia.

+2026 The Librissimi Lifetime Achievement Award, Toronto Book Festival.